-With this, The Medical Concierge Group (TMCG) partnered with International Livestock Research Institute (ILRI), GSM Association, Global Alliance for Improved Nutrition (GAIN), BMJ, OXFAM and Centre for Agriculture and Bioscience International (CABI) to harness the power of mobile technologies to improve access to information on nutrition-specific behaviors as well as nutrition-sensitive health practices especially for women and children less than 5 years.
+With this, The Medical Concierge Group (TMCG) partnered with International Livestock Research Institute (ILRI), GSM Association, Global Alliance for Improved Nutrition (GAIN), BMJ, OXFAM, and Centre for Agriculture and Bioscience International (CABI) to harness the power of mobile technologies to improve access to information on nutrition-specific behaviors as well as nutrition-sensitive health practices, especially for women and children less than 5 years.

 Maternal and Neonatal Child Health Content

-The initiative addresses critical gaps in EMTCT through the introduction of digital health tools to support HIV positive pregnant women, new mothers and health providers to improve the quality of HIV care and reduce loss to follow-up.
+The initiative addresses critical gaps in EMTCT through the introduction of digital health tools to support HIV-positive pregnant women, new mothers, and health providers to improve the quality of HIV care and reduce loss to follow-up.

-The service comprises the use of a call centre for a helpline, two way SMS consultations, Interactive Voice Response (IVR) with pre recorded content and intelligent chatbots on social media to provide relevant HIVST information, counseling support and linkage to HIV treatment and prevention services.
+The service comprises the use of a call center for a helpline, two-way SMS consultations, Interactive Voice Response (IVR) with pre-recorded content, and intelligent chatbots on social media to provide relevant HIVST information, counseling support, and linkage to HIV treatment and prevention services.
 This is the first-of-its-kind implementation of mHealth in HIVST in Africa.